 But, nowadays, most pubs are open plan, encouraging people from all walks of life to enjoy each other’s company.

-7. Join a dog meet-up group
+8. Join a dog meet-up group

 Join a dog meet-up group

 However, by joining a dog meet-up group, you can also use your outdoor time as an opportunity to meet new people.
-And your dog can make new friends too.
+And your dog can make new friends too!

-There are dog meet-up groups all over the UK.
+There are dog meet-up groups across the UK.
 Most are open to absolutely anyone, while others are a little more niche; for example, catering to singles only or a specific dog breed.
 For example, there’s a dachshund group that meets in my local park on Saturday mornings – a couple dozen sausages bounding around together is quite a sight to behold.

 So, if you’ve got a dog, why not see if there’s a meet-up group near you?